Venice (band)

-Venice is an American band comprising four brothers which has achieved most popularity in The Netherlands.
+Venice is an American band comprising two pairs of brothers who are cousins which has achieved most popularity in The Netherlands.

 History

-The band was formed in started in Venice, California in 1977 by cousins Michael Lennon) and Kipp Lennon.
+The band was formed in started in Venice, California in 1977 by cousins Michael Lennon and Kipp Lennon.
 Michael's brother Mark joined the band in 1978, followed by Kipp's brother Pat in 1980.
 Kipp and Pat are two of eleven siblings, and are younger brothers of the Lennon Sisters.
 Michael and Mark are two of thirteen siblings.

 Members of Venice have performed alongside, or recorded with, Bruce Springsteen, Don Henley, Elton John, Heart, Phil Collins, Sting, Melissa Etheridge, Cher, Ozzy Osbourne, Roger Waters Jackson Browne, David Crosby, Stevie Nicks, Billy Idol, Michael McDonald, Dave Mason, Tim Moyer, Chris Isaak, Robin Beck, Kenny Loggins, the Doobie Brothers, Styx, Brian Wilson, the Beach Boys, Dolly Parton, Linda Ronstadt, Bon Jovi, Michael Ruff, Warren Zevon and Dutch band Yellow Pearl.

 In 1993, Venice shared the stage with Iron Maiden lead singer Bruce Dickinson in Jingu Stadium, Tokyo.

 Venice found their biggest success in The Netherlands.
 In 2003, the band won an Edison Award (the Dutch version of the Grammy) for Best International Artist, beating out superstars U2 and Coldplay.

 Mark Lennon performed new backing vocals to the 2002 reissue of the 1980 Ozzy Osbourne album Blizzard of Ozz.
 The album also featured re-recorded bass and drum parts, much to the displeasure of Osbourne's longtime fans.

 In 2011, Venice and David Crosby performed a fundraiser for Santa Monica High School's music department.
 The event also featured: Gerry Beckley and Dewey Bunnell from the band America plus Richard Page from Mr. Mister, along with students from the SanMo high school's orchestra, band, and choir.
 A high production value video was posted to YouTube.

 The backing vocal duties on Roger Waters "The Wall Live Tour" from 2010-2013 The Wall Live were performed by Venice's Kipp, Mark, and Pat Lennon.
 Portions of this tour were captured for the film Roger Waters: The Wall, which was released theatrically worldwide on September 29, 2015.